 As beautiful as other Christmas decorations can be, Christmas trees decked with lights are still the centerpiece in many homes and public spaces.
 Some are so tall and impressive, a large area is set apart for them alone.

-These grand trees lit with Christmas lights are great subjects because they’re easy to compose with simplicity.
+These grand trees lit with lights are great subjects for Christmas lights images because they’re easy to compose.
 Whether they’re filling the frame or standing on the side, they will attract the viewer’s attention and give your photo a clear focus.

 Christmas lights are often photographed at a distance, so you can see their glow but not all the wires.
 However, getting up close and showing the wires won’t necessarily make your image less beautiful.
 In fact, it can even make your image more eye-catching, since it’s easier to compose a string of lights than a large, crowded scene.